sebastian-dv/CSE-151A-Project/Final_Submission_Draft.md

 ![Figure 1](images/figure1.png)

-*Figure 1.—Overall schematic presentation of phases I and II of the Study to Understand Prognoses and Preferences for Outcomes and Risks of Treatment (SUPPORT) project, 1989 to 1994.
+*Figure 1 — Overall schematic presentation of phases I and II of the Study to Understand Prognoses and Preferences for Outcomes and Risks of Treatment (SUPPORT) project, 1989 to 1994.
 DNR indicates do not resuscitate; CPR, cardiopulmonary resuscitation; and ICU, intensive care unit.*

 ## Table 1: UCI Dataset Features Detailed Information

 ![Table 1](images/table1.png)

-*Table 1.-UCI Dataset selected features descriptions.*
+*Table 1 - UCI Dataset selected features descriptions.*

 The rest of the paper is organized as follows: the Method Section will present the models we executed in the order we explored them.
 The Results Section will include findings from the aforementioned methods.
 The Discussion Section will present our interpretations, thought processes, and critiques from beginning to end.
 Finally, the Conclusion Section will offer our final thoughts.